-Are you spending your time looking for the most effective agile project management tools?
-Let’s take a look at six of the best agile tools for project management and explore the reasons for using them.
+Are you spending your time looking for the most effective tools for project management?
+Let’s look at six of the best agile tools for project management and explore the reasons for using them.

 Agile Project Management

-From better project planning and implementation to striking a perfect balance between tasks, today’s fast-paced work-culture demands a lot, including timely deliverables without compromising on quality.
+From better project planning and implementation to striking a perfect balance between tasks, today’s fast-paced work culture demands a lot, including timely deliverables, without compromising quality.
 All this has made many organizations turn towards agile project management methodology.

 Wondering why?
-Before we find that out, let’s first understand what it actually is.
+Before we find that out, let’s first understand what it is.

-Agile project management methodology refers to dividing an entire project into a number of tasks or phases.
-Each such phase involves continuous collaboration, with the project’s stakeholders and among its team members, along with constant improvement.
+Agile project management methodology refers to dividing an entire project into several tasks or phases.
+Each phase involves continuous collaboration with the project’s stakeholders and its team members and constant improvement.